vitessio/website/content/en/docs/18.0/reference/vreplication/migrate.md

 * Ensure there is networking communication between Target vttablets and Source vttablets
 * Ensure there is networking communication between Target vttablets and the Source topology service
-* Older versions of Vitess may be labeling vttablets as "master" instead of "primary" you can resolve this problem by adjusting your `tablet_types`:
+* Older versions of Vitess may be labeling vttablets as "master" instead of "primary" you can resolve this problem by adjusting your `tablet-types`:

-      Migrate -- --all --tablet_types "MASTER,REPLICA,RDONLY" ...
+      Migrate ... create --tablet-types "MASTER,REPLICA,RDONLY" ...

 ---